Trickiert/Netowrking-Assignment-2nd-Year----Basic-Timetabling-System/README.md

 "java BordRailServer 22" for the server
 "java BordRailClient localhost 22" for the client.

-Note the server should be started first for the best results.
+Note the server should be started first.